shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 1. Preheat oven to 350 degrees.
 2. Beat ingredients for the roll together and pour into a greased jelly roll.
-3. Bake for 25 min.
+3. Bake for 25 minutes.
 4. In a small bowl, mix together the ingredients for the frosting and set aside at room temperature.
-5. Remove the roll from the oven and let it stand 15-20 min.
+5. Remove the roll from the oven and let it stand 15-20 minutes.
 6. When the roll is cooled, cover it with frosting and sprinkle with powdered sugar to serve.